Developing fluency in any language is “the hottest job skill," according to a CNN Money article about language fluency.

 A sampling of what recent graduates are doing:

 Tony TouVelle '15 is using his language skills as a flight attendant for United Airlines.

-Sean Wegge '11 is an account manager for CDW, Chicago area.
+Sean Wegge '11 is a tech solutions advisor for CDW, Chicago area.

-Louie Bertenshaw '11 completed a master's in international education at New York University; is now teaching English in Austria through a Fulbright program.
+Louis Bertenshaw '11 completed a master's in international education at New York University; is now an elementary ESL fourth grade teacher in Dallas, Texas.

 Robert Self '11 is a product and communications manager at Messe Düsseldorf North America.

-Sierra Thomas '12 is a contract administrator at Oracle in Bozeman, Mont.
+Sierra Thomas '12 is a business process analyst at Oracle in Bozeman, Mont.